Tipbet: Security

 The online services of Tipbet are licensed and regulated by the Malta Gaming Authority (license numbers: MGA/CL2/1119/2015 and MGA/CL1/1149/2015), Tipbet's website also includes SSL encryption for personal data and transactions.

 TipBet is also using its MGA license to target markets where specific regulation is now into place.

+Regulatory Intervention

+On 20 May 2024 the Malta Gaming Authority cancelled the licence issued to Tipbet and ordered the operator to suspend all gaming operations and to cease using any reference to the Malta Gaming Authority on its online properties.

+The MGA order was backdated to 28 November 2023.